The Delivery Address is the address pointing to ImageEngine which you’ll use in your <img>

 Record Value: _5419a68cba3exxxxxxxxx4511fae90a4.olprtlswtu.acm-validations.aws.

 Copy the record name and value from your engine's overview and add them to your DNS.
-You will need to keep this record in the DNS for as long as the certificate is needed.
+You must keep this record in the DNS for as long as the certificate is needed.

 Note: Please make sure to include the period at the end of each record.
 If your DNS Provider does not permit a period to be added, it may be assumed that they will add the base domain automatically.
 In such cases, you will not need to include the base domain in your record entry.